OWASP/www-event-appsecil-2023/Volunteers.md

 OWASP AppSecIL will take place on May 16th and 17th, 2023 in EXPO TLV.

-We planned an amazing event and hoping to see you all there!
+We have planned an amazing event and we are hoping to see you all there!

 More information about the conference can be found on the [Agenda](Agenda) page!